Salmon Panang Curry is a delicious Thai-style curry. Make it in under 30 minutes using simple ingredients.

 This curry is rich, creamy, and spicy with an undertone of peanuts and coconut.

-My Salmon Panang Curry Recipes serves 2 but you can easily double or triple the recipe.
+My Salmon Panang Curry Recipe serves 2 but you can easily double or triple the recipe.

 You will all the ingredients to make this curry in the Asian section of the grocery store or Asian supermarket.